Jamie McGhee

-Jamie McGhee (born 28 September 1989) is an English footballer and now player/manager of Harrowby United.
+Jamie McGhee (born 28 September 1989) is an English footballer and player/manager of Harrowby United.

+Early life

+He lived on Dryden Close, attending Harrowby Infants and the National school.

+Career

 McGhee is a graduate of the Mansfield Town youth academy, and made his first-team debut for the Stags near the end of the 2006-07 season, appearing as a substitute in the League Two games against Swindon and Bury.
 He did not feature for Mansfield's first-team in 2007-08, and appeared only once during the 2008-09 season (against York City in the Conference League Cup).
 He was released by Mansfield at the end of the season, and signed for Corby Town in July 2009.